-- 1. Define and identify the most vulnerable enrollees within the SNP population and provide a complete description of specially tailored services for these enrollees. - Explain in detail how the average age, gender, ethnicity, language barriers, deficits in health literacy, poor socioeconomic status, as well as other factors, affect the health outcomes of the most vulnerable enrollees. - 3.
-Illustrate the relationship between the demographic characteristics of the most vulnerable enrollees and their unique clinical requirements, to include a description of special services and resources the organization anticipates using to provide care to this vulnerable population beyond that of the general population.
+- 1. Define and identify the most vulnerable enrollees within the SNP population, detailing the process for identification. - Detail criteria used to determine whether an enrollee is included in the most vulnerable population. - 2.
+Explain in detail how the average age, gender, ethnicity, language barriers, deficits in health literacy, poor socioeconomic status, as well as other factors, affect the health outcomes of the most vulnerable enrollees. - !
+SNPs renewing their contract(s) after year two of operations must provide their own historical data instead of other local, national, or proxy data.